 - Chiropractic treatment

 - Prescribed medications

 - Rehabilitation services

 - Vocational Retraining

-If you are looking for a workers’ compensation lawyer in Birmingham, AL who has the knowledge and experience to help you recover compensation for your injury, call attorney Mark Petro.
+If you are looking for a Birmingham workers’ compensation lawyer who has the knowledge and experience to help you recover compensation for your injury, call attorney Mark Petro.
 He is AV rated, has over 28 years of experience, and has an earned reputation for being efficient and getting claims quickly submitted on your behalf.

 What Should I Do If I Am Injured at Work?

 There are certain steps your attorney may ask you to take to ensure your claim will succeed.
 Here are some tips on what you should do upon being injured:

 - Document the Injury (write down the circumstances that occurred with as much detail as possible, including the names of all witnesses).

 - Report the matter to a supervisor immediately.